SHORT TEXT ON THIS PAGE: https://www.energymatters.com.au/rebates-incentives/

 Find out how many STCs you are currently eligible for here.

-A feed-in tariff is where your business your electricity retailer pays you for electricity you feed into the main grid from your solar panels.
+A feed-in tariff is where your electricity retailer pays your business for electricity you feed into the main grid from your solar panels.

 Rates and conditions vary from state to state and from retailer to retailer.
 Find out about feed-in tariffs in your area.